-Appendix B Mapping the local expression of the Outstanding Universal Value of the Great Barrier Reef World Heritage Area and other environmental values
+Appendix B Mapping the local expression of the Outstanding Universal Value of the Great Barrier Reef World Heritage Area and other environmental values seasonal variability of environmental values (for example, seagrass meadows) and should be considered as indicative only.

 The mapping in this appendix has been prepared using existing datasets as current at the time of master plan publication.
 Some of these datasets have been synthesised using field collected data while other datasets are the result of desktop studies.
 Not all mapping has been confirmed through field surveys.
 Data sources are referenced on each map.